ucsb-cs156/w22/_info/software.md

    * Access the textbooks for the course online without having to buy them.
    * Mount your CSIL home directory as a shared network drive using Samba
+   * Graphically remote into CSIL

    Where to get it:  <https://www.it.ucsb.edu/pulse-secure-campus-vpn/get-connected-vpn>

-2. Samba Access to your CSIL home directory
+3. Samba Access to your CSIL home directory

    What it does: